 Following payment of the bonus, companies should provide a full analysis of the performance relative to the targets in the Remuneration Report.
 This includes the specific target ranges (threshold, target and maximum) for financial measures and the extent to which the relevant targets were actually met.
-For personal or strategic objectives, investors expect a detailed rationale for the payment of these elements.
+For personal or strategic objectives, investors expect a detailed rationale and disclosure of achievements which have led to the payment of these elements.
+The weightings, achievement and outcomes of personal and strategic objectives should be disclosed separately.

 It is expected that bonus targets are disclosed no later than twelve months following the payment of any bonus award.
 Maximum participation levels should be disclosed and any increases in the maximum from one year to the next explicitly justified.